barharding/Election_Analysis/README.md

 ## Overview of Election Audit
 The Colorado Board of Elections requires a tabulation of the election results.
 The analysis will show:

-1. The total number of votes cast.
+1. The total number of votes cast
 2. The county results, showing the number of votes by county and percentage of the vote
 3. The county with the largest turnout
-4. A complete list of candidates who received votes.
+4. A complete list of candidates who received votes
-5. The candidate results, showing the total number of votes each candidate received and the percentage of votes each candidate won.
+5. The candidate results, showing the total number of votes each candidate received and the percentage of votes each candidate won
-6. The winner of the election.
+6. The winner of the election

 ## Resources
 -	Data Source: election_results.csv